asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

   c1 --> s2
 ```

+In this flowchart, channels serve as communication pathways, receiving messages from servers and routing them to consumers, while servers generate and publish messages to these channels.

 ### Channel Availability on Specific Servers

 A channel can be designed to be available on all servers, which means that the channel is globally accessible, allowing messages published to it to reach all connected clients, regardless of their server connection.

+Here is a flowchart showing a channel is available on multiple servers and accessible by multiple clients:

 ```mermaid
 graph TD